Native American language

 buffalo hides and meat to tribes like the Arikara

 in exchange for corn.

-These tribes usually communicated using Indian Sign Language.
+These tribes usually communicated using American Indian Sign Language.

 The Dakotas also fought wars with other tribes.
 Plains Indian tribes treated war differently than

 European countries did.
 They didn't fight over territory but instead to prove their courage, and so Plains Indian war parties

 rarely fought to the death or destroyed each other's villages.
 Instead, their war customs included

 counting coup (touching an opponent in battle without harming him),